Mobile UX: Basics that will help you improve app user experience

 What is mobile app user experience (UX) design?

-At the same time, the Interaction Design Foundation specifically defines mobile user experience design as:
+The Interaction Design Foundation specifically defines mobile user experience design as:

 “Mobile UX design is the design of user experiences for hand-held and wearable devices.
 Designers create solutions (typically applications) to meet mobile users’ unique requirements and restrictions.
-Designers focus on accessibility, discoverability and efficiency to optimize on-the-go interactive experiences.”
+Designers focus on accessibility, discoverability, and efficiency to optimize on-the-go interactive experiences.”

 The context in which users interact with mobile apps is also important.
 Mobile app users have specific goals to achieve, but the attention span varies, as does the environment.